Goat Low Allergy, Single Protein Raw Diet

 If your puppy has no known allergies or health conditions, then you can start them on any flavour from our core range (Beef, Chicken, Combo, Tasmanian Salmon, and Lamb.).
 Most people choose chicken as it is highly palatable, especially when starting off on raw food for the first time.

 Alternatively, our Small Dog Combo diet may be most suitable, especially for smaller pups.
-Our small dog recipe is minced more finely and is portioned into smaller patties which can help reduce wastage in the transition phase or in smaller breeds.
+Our Raw Bites along with our Combo for Small Dogs recipes are minced more finely and is portioned into smaller sizes, which can help reduce wastage in the transition phase or in smaller breeds.

 For more information on each product, see our products page for dogs.